cades/career/README.md

     markdown -> PDF/HTML resume

     - Require pandoc and latex.
 If you use mac you need MacTex.
-    - pdflatex not found problem could be solved by [creating a soft link](http://stackoverflow.com/questions/22081991/rmarkdown-pandoc-pdflatex-not-found)
+    - pdflatex not found problem could be solved by [export an environment variable](http://stackoverflow.com/questions/22081991/rmarkdown-pandoc-pdflatex-not-found)

 *   [markdown-pdf][markdown-pdf]